anthonyalfimov/Lightpad-Block-Sandbox/Christmas Tree/README.md

 Tap again to melt the snow away (and toggle MIDI CC to OFF).
 The Mode button controls the blinking of the lights.

----

-## Installation

-1. Clone or download (*Clone or download -> Download ZIP*) the whole repository to your computer.

-2. Make sure you have [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed.

-3. Copy the Littlefoot script `Christmas Tree/Christmas Tree.littlefoot`  into `Documents/ROLI/LittleFoot/` (both Win and MacOS; you may have to create the folders if they don't exist).

-4. Launch ROLI Dashboard and select the Christmas Tree app to load it into your Lightpad Block and tweak its parameters ("Edit" button).